FabianKramm/kube-problem/README.md

 # Kube Problem Reporter

-Simple kube cluster watcher that checks periodically if all nodes and pods in a certain namespace are running and sends a message to a slack channel if there is a problem.
+Simple kube cluster watcher that checks periodically if all nodes and pods in a certain namespace are running and sends a message to a slack channel if there is a problem with a node or pod.

 # How to install